tycrek/degoogle/README.md

   - [TUXEDO](https://www.tuxedocomputers.com/) - **14-eyes** - Privacy-focused laptop maker out of Germany.
 Tech specs are very competent and can easily compete with other modern systems.
 Fully Linux compatible.
 They also offer desktops. (thanks u/itsec_ho)
   - [Purism Laptops](https://puri.sm/) - Privacy-focused laptop running PureOS.
 Good designs and decent hardware.
 - Chromecast
   - [Microsoft Wireless HDMI adapter](https://www.microsoft.com/accessories/en-us/products/adapters/wireless-display-adapter-2/p3q-00001) - The **only** reason I'm recommending this Microsoft product is because there is no possible way for it to extract any data and ship it off to Microsoft.
-I use it and it works great.
+If someone finds proof that it *can*, I will remove it.
 - Google Home
   - [Mycroft](https://mycroft.ai/) - Open-source virtual personal assistant.
 Can be run on a Raspberry Pi. (thanks u/Kentto7)
   - [Home Assistant](https://www.home-assistant.io/) - Open-source home automation. (thanks u/bilange)